Language and overseas Chinese communities: Vietnam

 Ethnic Chinese in Vietnam are categorized into three groups that are based on migrant history, location and level of integration.
 The largest group is the Hoa, numbering almost a million individuals and have historically been influential in Vietnamese society and economy.
 They are largely concentrated in major cities of the former South Vietnam (especially in Ho Chi Minh City) and largely speak Cantonese, with Teochew being found among a significant minority.

 The two smaller Chinese-speaking groups consist of the San Diu and Ngái.
 The San Diu number over 100,000 and are concentrated in the mountains of northern Vietnam.
 They actually trace their origins to Yao people rather than Han Chinese, but nevertheless have been heavily influenced by Chinese culture and speak a variant of Cantonese.
-Meanwhile, the Ngái are concentrated in rural areas of Central Vietnam and number around 1,000.
+Meanwhile, the Ngái are concentrated in rural areas of northern and central Vietnam and number around 1,000.
 They speak Hakka natively and use Cantonese to communicate with Hoa communities.